The Trail: Section 13. River Ouse to Bootham Bar + St Mary’s Abbey walls

 Go about 40 metres on and you’ll see an information board on the walls, it explains that the battlements on the abbey walls had unusual swing-down, wood shutters to protect those shooting down from them.
 The merlons have grooves at the side [shaped like a dash with a small tail] so the shutters can be fitted and then swing, Two reproduction shutters can be seen in position here.

-The walk continues past interval towers, past medieval St Olave’s, past the main entrance to the abbey and down to the River Ouse and the round medieval tower beside it.
+The walk continues past interval towers, to a house built up against the abbey wall –look at the wall to this house’s garden, it has medieval masonry, slit windows and, half-hidden, just round the corner in the grounds of medieval St Olave’s, a doorway with grooves for a portcullis.
+This doorway was probably for the abbey’s almonry.
+After St Olave’s is the main entrance to the abbey with Norman stonework, then another stretch of wall going down to the River Ouse and the round medieval tower beside it.
 This tower has good embrasures behind its arrow slits to allow archers to get up close to the slit.

 St Mary’s defensive walls on the other two sides of its grounds have almost completely disappeared.
-But you can have a more interesting walk back to the trail than a retracing of your footsteps, there are three possibilities: you can turn left when you reach the Ouse and then walk back to Lendal Bridge along its banks or you can go through the small gate which soon appears on your left.
+But you can have a more interesting walk back to the trail than a retracing of your footsteps, there are three possibilities: you can turn left when you reach the Ouse and then walk back to Lendal Bridge along its banks or, if the small gate which soon appears on your left is open, you have two alternatives.
 This gate goes into the Museum Gardens close to the renovated, half-timbered, medieval, abbey “hospitium” [that was, if tradition is correct, the abbey’s lodging house for travellers].
-The Multangular Tower and the trail are just to the right of the museum itself and the third possibility is a path to the left of the Museum; the museum [built in the early 19th century to look a little like an ancient Greek temple] is about 120 metres behind the hospitium –it can be a pleasure to find your way there by paths or over the grass, though you may find the grassed flood defences between the gate and the hospitium too steep and slippery for you to go straight over the grass to the hospitium.
+The Multangular Tower and the trail are just to the right of the museum itself and the third possibility is a path to the left of the Museum; the museum [built in the early 19th century to look a little like an ancient Greek temple] is about 120 metres behind the hospitium –it can be a pleasure to find your way there by paths or over the grass, though you may find the newly raised flood defences between the gate and the hospitium block you from going straight to the hospitium.

 The path to the left of the museum goes [since 2015] to the inside of the walls you saw during the first 100 metres of this off-trail extra.
 The path that runs alongside the inside of these walls goes right to the square where this off-trail extra began, this path is part of “off-trail extra 7”.